Meet The Team

 Russell Wall (Book Design)

 An alumnus of the Slade School of Art, Russell has a background in printmaking, design and typography in London's Fleet Street.
 He has worked with many of the major London newspapers and is expert in this area.

-Richard Hawkins (Editorial and Screen Writing)
+Richard Hawkins (Associate Editor & Screen Writing)

 Richard Hawkins has worked as a writer and producer since the late 1980s with several critically acclaimed productions to his name, including on Broadway.
 His first screenplay, the internationally successful The Theory of Flight, co-produced by both the BBC and Miramax, was directed by Paul Greengrass (Bourne Ultimatum, Captain Philips) and starred Kenneth Branagh and Helena Bonham Carter.
 The film opened the 23rd Toronto International Film Festival.